Gòmez Immigration Services

 There are many different types of visas.
 Each visa is designated for a specific intent, including to visit, study, work, or reside temporarily in the United States.
 Some visas have complicated filing procedures and requirements while others are more straightforward.
 A consultation with a qualified attorney can illuminate the path to the proper visa for you and your loved ones.

-Immigration violations, criminal issues, manner of entry and other factors all may require the use of waivers.
+Immigration violations, criminal issues, manner of entry, and other factors all may require the use of waivers.
 Such petitions can be very complex and require the supervision of an experienced attorney.
-Waivers can be costly and time consuming; they should be done correctly the first time by a qualified attorney, whether before USCIS, the immigration court, or at a consular processing post.
+Waivers can be costly and time-consuming; they should be done correctly the first time by a qualified attorney, whether before USCIS, the immigration court, or at a consular processing post.